killwing/kwitty/README.txt

 kwitty is a local, simple and tab based twitter app for chrome.

-1.2 New!
+1.3 New!
+*Export/Backup anyone's timeline (max 3200 tweets limited by Twitter) to html.

+Features:
 *Timeline theme change.

-Features:
 *Show expand shortened URLs and rich content (photo, video etc.) inline.
 *Compact view when open as window (app mode: select "open as window" and create a shortcut) *Most main operations of twitter.